Skip to content

 log in button

-Too frequent attempts to log in cause error responses with HTTP status 429 Too Many Requests.
-By default SlashDB allow average rate of 1 request per minute with temporary burst of 5 login requests.
+If high frequency login attempts are detected, SlashDB will start returning HTTP 429 Too Many Requests errors.
+By default SlashDB allow an average rate of 1 login request per minute with temporary bursts of 5 login requests.

-The throttling can be adjusted in /etc/slashdb/nginx.conf by modifying NGINX configuration limit_req_zone
+The throttling can be adjusted in the NGINX configuration file /etc/slashdb/nginx.conf by modifying the limit_req_zone directive.

 limit_req_zone $limit_login_post zone=login_limit:20m rate=1r/m;